Updated: August, 2014

 Anytime.
 Tokyo has so many indoor attractions and relatively few outdoor ones that Tokyo makes an attractive destination for kids and families almost any month of the year.
 Of course July and August will be very hot and humid and December, January and February will require an extra layer of clothing.
 The best months for a visit are probably April and May in the spring and September and October in the fall.

-- If you’re on a tight schedule be aware many of the attractions are closed on Monday (unless the Monday falls on a national holiday then they wlll close on the following Tuesday).
+- Many of the top attractions are closed on Monday (unless the Monday falls on a national holiday then they will close on the following Tuesday).
 If you’re enjoying an extended stay in Tokyo, this isn’t much of a problem, but if you only have a day or two and one of them is a Monday you’ll have a difficult time visiting all the attractions on your itinerary.

 - Almost all tourist attractions have good, reliable (and usually free) lockers for rent.
-They’re often of a pretty good size that will fit a medium sized back pack.
+They’re often of a pretty good size that will fit a large backpack.
 Ask at the Information desk to see where they’re located.

 - Most department stores have a play area for toddlers and pre-schoolers.
 Usually located on the upper floors or roof.